sadafsayeed/mortgage-calculator/README.md

 ![image](https://github.com/sadafsayeed/mortgage-calculator/assets/121372300/b05923e0-3ad5-45a1-a20f-ab7334267ccf)

-where M is the monthly mortgage payment, P is the principal loan amount (initial loan balance), r is the monthly interest rate (annual interest rate divided by 12 months) and n is the number of monthly payments (loan term in years multiplied by 12 months)
+where M is the monthly mortgage payment, P is the principal loan amount (initial loan balance), r is the monthly interest rate (annual interest rate divided by 12 months) and n is the number of monthly payments (loan term in years multiplied by 12 months).

+The total amount of interest that will be paid during the tenure and the principle amount is showed as a pie chart.

 Example: